sagonzal/Ultrasonic-Anemometer/README.md

 # Ultrasonic-Anemometer
-The project aims at designing a low-cost full digital highly accurate ultrasonic anemometer based on the i.MX RT crossover MCU from NXP.
+TThe project aims at designing a low-cost full digital highly accurate ultrasonic anemometer based on the i.MX RT crossover MCU from NXP.